viraatdas/VIRU-Coins/README.md

 For example, if you charge 1 VIRU to get the model but training the model gets 2 VIRU back, how do you prevent inflation?

 - Use something like [Moss](https://theory.stanford.edu/~aiken/moss/) to make sure that there every model is sufficiently different

+- Proof of work for ML
+  - ex.
+BlockML